top of page

 sacreddebris.com- A collection of the best safe then Ari interviews, some of my historical essays, and other photos and snippets of piercing and modification history.
 A collaborative effort of four unique minds all driven to document and preserve the history of this industry.

 The Point- found on safepiercing.org the point is a quarterly publication from the APP about body piercing.
-It is no longer a printed magazine and now an online resource fore folks to learn more, with different topics and information covered every issue.
+It is no longer a printed magazine and is now an online resource for folks to learn more, with different topics and information covering every issue.

-Confessions of a Piercing Nerd Blog- Jeff Saunders, former president of the APP, has an inform native blog directed at young piercers and industry members.
-Full of strong technical information and great discussions of best practice and technique, it’s a worthwhile read.
+Confessions of a Piercing Nerd Blog- Jeff Saunders, former president of the APP, has an informative blog directed at young piercers and industry members.
+Full of strong technical information and great discussions of best practices and techniques, it’s a worthwhile read.
+It has since moved to patreon.

 Audio